-Benefit Description You pay Family planning High Option Standard Option A range of voluntary family planning services, limited to: Voluntary sterilization (See Surgical procedures Section 5 (b)) Visits to insert or implant covered contraceptive devices Genetic counseling when approved Contraceptive counseling on an annual basis Note: We cover oral contraceptives under the prescription drug benefit.
+Benefit Description You pay Maternity care (cont.)
+High Option Standard Option Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
+Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
+If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits. \$20 office visit for the initial diagnosis.
+You pay nothing thereafter for prenatal care or the first postpartum care visit; \$20 per office visit for all postpartum care visits thereafter. \$25 office visit for the initial diagnosis.
+You pay nothing thereafter for prenatal care or the first postpartum care visit; \$25 per office visit for all postpartum care visits thereafter.
+10% of the Plan allowance for inpatient services.
+Breastfeeding support, supplies, and counseling for each birth Nothing Nothing Family planning High Option Standard Option A range of voluntary family planning services, limited to: • Voluntary sterilization (See Surgical procedures Section 5 (b)) • Visits to insert or implant covered contraceptive devices \$20 per office visit \$30 per visit for specialist \$25 per office visit \$40 per visit for specialist 10% of the Plan allowance for inpatient services Genetic testing and counseling when approved Contraceptive counseling on an annual basis Nothing Nothing Note: We cover oral contraceptives under the prescription drug benefit.
 Please refer to Section 5(f).
-Not covered: Nothing for females Nothing for females \$20 per office visit \$30 per visit for specialist Nothing All charges Nothing for females Nothing for females 10% of the Plan allowance for inpatient services Nothing All charges Reversal of voluntary surgical sterilization Infertility services High Option Standard Option Diagnosis and treatment of infertility such as: • Artificial insemination (AI): - Intravaginal insemination (IVI) - Intracervical insemination (ICI) - Intrauterine insemination (IUI) • Fertility drugs Note: We cover fertility drugs under the prescription drug benefit for up to six cycles per pregnancy.
+Not covered: • Reversal of voluntary surgical sterilization All charges All charges Infertility services High Option Standard Option Diagnosis and treatment of infertility such as: \$30 per office visit \$40 per visit for specialist Artificial insemination (AI): Intravaginal insemination (IVI) Intracervical insemination (ICI) Intrauterine insemination (IUI) Fertility drugs Note: We cover fertility drugs under the prescription drug benefit for up to six cycles per pregnancy.
 See Section 5(f).
-Members must be at least 21 years of \$30 per office visit Nothing for inpatient services \$40 per visit for specialist 10% of the Plan allowance for inpatient services age but no more than 44 years old to be covered for infertility services.
-Not covered: Assisted reproductive technology (ART) procedures, such as: In vitro fertilization (IVF) Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) Services and supplies related to ART procedures Cost of donor sperm Cost of donor egg Leuprolide Acetate when used for cessation of ovulation Items such as ovulation predictor kits and home pregnancy kits IVIG when utilized for infertility or pregnancy loss All charges All charges
+Members must be at least 21 years of Nothing for inpatient services 10% of the Plan allowance for inpatient services age but no more than 44 years old to be covered for infertility services.
+Not covered: All charges All charges Assisted reproductive technology (ART) procedures, such as: In with fartilization (IVF) In vitro fertilization (IVF) Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT)